-Currently, Kubernetes clusters support two volume plug-ins: Flexvolume and CSI.
-This topic describes the features of these plug-ins and how to select between them based on your needs.
+Clusters of Container Service for Kubernetes (ACK) support the Flexvolume and CSI plug-ins.
+This topic describes the features of these plug-ins and how to select between them based on your requirements.

-For more information about upgrading Flexvolume, see Upgrade system components.
+For more information about upgrading FlexVolume, see Manage system components.

-features of its community version.
-CSI consists of the following two parts:
+compatible with the features of its community version.
+CSI consists of the following

-- For new clusters, we recommend that you use CSI.
-Our Container Service team will continue to upgrade CSI to support features of its community version.
+- For newly created ACK clusters, we recommend that you use CSI.
+The ACK technical team will continue to upgrade CSI to support more features of its community version.

-- For existing clusters, we recommend that you keep using the installed plug-in.
-Our Container Service team will continue to support Flexvolume as before.
+- For existing ACK clusters, we recommend that you use the preinstalled plug-in.
+The ACK technical team will continue to support FlexVolume.

-- You need to select the plug-in type when you create new clusters.
+- You need to select a plug-in when you create an ACK cluster.

-- You cannot use both plug-ins on the same cluster.
+- You cannot use both plug-ins on the same ACK cluster.